-Although entirely voluntary, tipping is a recognised part of life in this region of the world.
+Although entirely voluntary, tipping is a recognized part of life in this region of the world.
 Some local staff will look to members of the group for personal recognition of particular services provided.
-In order to make things easier for you, the Tour Leader may organise a group's tips kitty and if this is the case, they will account for it throughout the tour.
-Accordingly you should allow US\$50 for tipping.
+In order to make things easier for you, your leader may organise a group's tips kitty for included activities and meals and if this is the case, they will account for it throughout the tour.

+Accordingly, you should allow US\$ 50 for group tipping